 Whichever way you cook yours, please remember to remove your steak from packaging and rest at room temperature for 10 minutes before cooking.
 It is also imperative that you allow the meat to rest for at least 10 minutes after cooking.
 This allows the heat from the bone to distribute through the meat.

-Depending on it's size a tomahawk steak can be anywhere from around £15 per steak to upwards of £40 per steak.
-As they're usually somewhere between 1KG and 1.2KG in weight, there's easily enough for two people, meaning they make a great sharing steak for a special occasion.
+So, there's actually a lot of work going into your tomahawk.
+Furthermore they're usually somewhere between 1KG and 1.2KG in weight, which means there's easily enough for two people, and so are a great sharing steak for a special occasion.
+Not an everyday steak, but certainly worth it

 If there's anything else you'd like to know about tomahawk steaks, or meat in general, please hit us up with any questions in the comments below, or tweet us using the hashtag '#AskTheButcher' and we'll do our best to answer all your questions.